Your Road Map to Breaking Free From Chronic Pain

 Mount Sinai health podcast the road to resilience

 3. Begin a mindfulness practice focused on breathing and counting your breaths to switch off the “flight/flight” part of your brain.
+Learning to sit and notice the (often neutral) sensation of your breath can help train your brain to learn to sit with other sesnations that may be unpleasant without reacting, like pain.

 Breath Counting 3 minute “brain-body reset” (you tube)